 - The colloquium is part of the Bachelor-/Master thesis final module and is worth 3 CP.
 It serves as preparation (e.g. development / clarification of research interest, discussion of the concept of work) and should therefore be part of your studies before the actual paperwork begins.

 - For the registration of the Bachelor thesis there are no deadlines.
 As soon as you feel reasonably confident with your topic, you can officially sign up in the examination office (see the form on the pages of the P-Amt, please also look at the German pages the information provided is more detailed).

 - Keep in mind, however, that you need the undergraduate certificate to register for the Master, and calculate a corresponding time window for possible renewal, or correction time.
 It is recommended to be guided by the "timetable for the transition from Bachelor to Master", which you can find on the side of the P-Amt (right column under "Aktuelles" on the German pages only).

-- Size and processing time (pt) of the final papers is based on the ECTS.
+- Size and processing time (pt) of the final papers is based on the amount of CP.
 Thus, it results in the following guidelines: